microsoft/BosqueLanguage/docs/language/overview.md

 ## <a name="0.7-None-Processing"></a>0.7 None Processing

 Handling `none` values is a relatively common task that can obscure the fundamental intent of a section of code with nests of cases and conditional handling for the special case.
-To simplify this type of code, Bosque includes various forms of _coalescing_ or _short-circuit_ operators ((5.8 None-Chaining)[#5.8 None-Chaining]) to enable code like:
+To simplify this type of code, Bosque includes various forms of _coalescing_ or _short-circuit_ operators ([5.8 None-Chaining](#5.8 None-Chaining)) to enable code like:

 ```none
 function foo(val?: {tag: Int, value?: String}): String {